M7MD-abo-jacob/mineSweeper/README.md

 - This was my first complete project made with vanilla javascript.
 - The purpose behind it was to get familiar with the basics before starting to dive deep into React and other complex technologies.

-## Technologies: HTML, CSS, Javascript
+## Technologies:
+- HTML
+- CSS
+- Javascript

 ## Check it out [here.](m7md-abo-jacob.github.io/mineSweeper/)